thalber/Atmo/README.md

 ### Trigger conditions

 Default triggers ase case insensitive.
 Triggers can receive parameters.
-Trigger conditions are checked *every frame*
+Trigger conditions are checked *every frame*.

+There is no built-in functionality for triggers that carry data between world loads.
+The possibility is delegated to custom triggers (see bottom of the document for API doc link).

 <details><summary>Trigger list</summary>
 <p>